 Moving toward racial equity is not only a matter of social justice; it could play a significant role in the nation’s future economic growth and fiscal outlook.

 Initial research on economic impacts of racial inequities in the United States reveals trillions of dollars in lost earnings, avoidable public expenditures, and lost economic output.
-A new brief by Altarum Institute, “The Business Case for Racial Equity,” summarizes the economic impact of racism and the benefits of advancing racial equity as the demography of our nation continues to evolve.
+A new brief by Altarum, “The Business Case for Racial Equity,” summarizes the economic impact of racism and the benefits of advancing racial equity as the demography of our nation continues to evolve.

 Funded by the W.K.
 Kellogg Foundation, the report details the potential benefits to business, government, and the economy of addressing racial inequities, specifically in housing, education, health, and criminal justice.
 The document outlines the history of discriminatory policies across these areas and the disparities that they created, going on to estimate the potential benefits of promoting equity, including an increase of almost $2 trillion in minority purchasing power and millions of job opportunities for college graduates.